BiancaTaisePommerening/Amazon_Vine_Analysis/README.md

 ## **Solution Design**

-### **Deliverable 1**

-- Perform ETL on Amazon Product Reviews;
+### **Perform ETL on Amazon Product Reviews**

 - Pick a dataset from the Amazon Review datasets;
 - Create a new Google Colab Notebook;
 - Using PySpark:
     - Read in a CSV file;
     - Extract the dataset into a DataFrame;
     - Use its methods and functions to perform ETL;
     - Transform the DataFrame into four separate DataFrames that match the table schema in pgAdmin;
 - Create an AWS RDS database;
 - Upload the transformed data into the appropriate pgAdmin tables;
 - Run queries using PostgreSQL in pgAdmin to confirm that the data has been uploaded.

-### **Deliverable 2**
-- Determine Bias of Vine Reviews;
+### **Determine Bias of Vine Reviews**

 - Create a new Google Colab Notebook as a Jupyter Notebook file;
 - Read in a CSV file into a Jupyter Notebook through Googgle Colaboratory;
 - Use the same dataset used for deliverable 1.
 - Using PySpark:
     - Read in a CSV file into a Jupyter Notebook through Googgle Colaboratory;
     - Extract the dataset into a DataFrame;
     - Retrieve all the rows on the DataFrame where the total_votes count is equal to or greater than 20, which are the ones more likely to be helpful;
     - Create a new DataFrame out of the previous one to retrieve all the rows where the number of helpful_votes divided by total_votes is equal to or greater than 50%.
     - Create a new DataFrame out of the previous one that retrieves all the rows where a review was written as part of the Vine program (paid), vine == 'Y'.
     - Create a new DataFrame to retrieve all the rows where the review was not part of the Vine program (unpaid), vine == 'N'.
     - Determine the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the two types of review (paid vs unpaid).
     - Export the ipynb file, and save it to the GitHub repository.

-### **Deliverable 3**
+### **Written Analysis**

-- Write a Report on the Analysis (README.md)
+- Write a Report on the Analysis (README.md).

 ## **Results**